thainamhoang/adasite/index.md

 To recap, we have generated the graphs in three different ways, and analysed the relationships between the centrality measures and success (IMDB rating) visually, which didn't tell us anything conclusive.
-Hopefully, correlation analysis will shed some light.
-We will first use simple correlation (a.k.a.
-Pearson correlation coefficient) and then go more in depth and "control" for some variables.
+Hopefully, correlation analysis will shed some more light.
+Although we have three graphs, we used two different measures to quantify the effect of "being at the intersection" and can therefore have more combinations.
+Due to the limitations of some of the approaches we confine with the following relationships:

+1. **embedding approach**: rating vs degree
+2. **raw genre approach**: rating vs betweenness
+3. **genre & theme approach**: rating vs degree
+4. **genre & theme approach**: rating vs betweenness

+The most popular correlation measure, **Pearson's correlation coefficient**, is really sensitive to outliers, which is why we plotted the distributions of the variables below.
+Betweenness measures clearly follow the power law and are not suitable for using Pearson's correlation.
+The same applies to degree of "genres & themes" that has long tail.
+Thus, we will use **Spearman's rank correlation** for these three, as it is invariant to the outliers.

+{% include analysis/distributions.html %}

-### Is there a relationship?
+### So, is there a relationship?

-To answer the question, let's look at the scatterplots with regression lines below.
+To answer the question, let's look at it once again visually using scatterplots with regression lines.
 The plots only quantify the association between the degree and the IMDB rating of the nodes using the "embedding approach" for generating the graph.
 As you can see, the regression lines are only slightly tilted indicating that the correlation between the degree and IMDB rating is very weak.
 What is interesting, however, is that all decades, without any exception, have small **negative** correlation.
-In other words, it means that <u>"being at the intersection" or trying to take ideas from many other movies is counterproductive as it is associated with lower rating from the viewers </u>.
+In other words, it might mean that <u>"being at the intersection" or trying to take ideas from many other movies is counterproductive as it is associated with lower rating from the viewers </u>.

 {% include analysis/scatter_tabs.html %}

-The second approach with raw genres ...

-(tabs with scatterplots for the second approach)

-The third approach with custom genres ...

-(tabs with scatterplots for the third approach)

-To sum up, let's look at the table below:
+How about other approaches?
+The table below summarises the results with corresponding p-values in brackets.
+All the other approaches, however, show the very weak **positive** correlation.
+The coefficients are so small that it might be due to chance and the way we generated the graph.

-{% include analysis/emb_corr_table.html %}
+{% include analysis/corr_table.html %}

 ### That's too easy!